-One of Alan’s most important—and difficult—commitments was to be consistently positive with his daughter’s mom: he chose to speak positively about her, to treat her with kindness and respect, and to always build her up in the presence of their child.
+When my niece was five, my brother became a single dad.
+The divorce got a little messy at times, and Alan had to make some decisions to make sure he didn’t lose his daughter right along with the marriage.
+One of Alan’s most important—and most difficult—commitments was to be consistently positive with his daughter’s mom.
+He chose to speak positively about her, to treat her with kindness and respect, and to always build her up in the presence of their child.
 He stuck with his plan, with great resolve, even when he knew he wasn’t being afforded the same courtesy in return.

+I’m not suggesting my brother did everything right, but I am pointing out that one of the best things he could do for his relationship with his daughter was to treat her mother with consideration, sympathy, thoughtfulness, and support.
 Let’s not let our ideas about fairness become confused with what is right for our relationships and our children.
-Here are five reasons divorced dads should always take the high road.When a dad stops being married he doesn’t stop being a dad and a role model.
+Here are 5 reasons divorced dads should always take the high road.When a dad stops being married, he doesn’t stop being a dad and a role model.

-1. It’s the right thing to do:
+1. It’s the right thing to do.

-When a dad stops being married he doesn’t stop being a dad and a role model.
+When a dad stops being married, he doesn’t stop being a dad and a role model.
 Regardless of what led to the end of a marriage, we always have the opportunity to treat the mother of our children with kindness and consideration.

-2. Our kids are smart enough to figure out the other parent’s faults without our coaching:
+2. Our kids are smart enough to figure out the other parent’s faults without our coaching.

-3. Kindness is foundational to healing:
+3. Kindness is foundational to healing.

 Separation and divorce are always painful, and everyone needs to heal.
 Our kindness will facilitate our own healing, our kids’ healing, and our former spouse’s healing too.

-5. When we put others ahead of ourselves, everyone wins:
+5. When we put others ahead of ourselves, everyone wins.